 Human recourses mostly use psychometric tests to assess if someone fits a job description and if the candidate matches the culture of a company.
 So, in a recruitment process, these tests often predict job performance.
 At least that is the idea.
 However, to be able to use a test, the employer or recruiter needs training and accreditation.
 Furthermore, coaches of all kinds use these psychometric assessment tests, too, to get an accurate psychometric measurement of their client’s personality.

-To assess someone’s individual ability, strengths and weaknesses, you need a well researched and validated psychometric test.
-It helps the assessor to get a clear picture of their personality, quickly and accurately.
-Without it, it would fall back to the very subjective gut feeling and false positives.
+To assess someone’s individual ability, strengths, and weaknesses, you need a well researched and validated psychometric test.
+Hence, it helps the assessor to get a clear picture of their personality, quickly and accurately.
+Consequently, without it, it would fall back to the very subjective gut feeling and false positives.

 Most people lack self-knowledge.
 They quickly overestimate their strong points and fail to mention more than three weak points.
 Weak spots that are, in a way, strong points, like: I can be very dominant, with which they also imply that they have a strong personality.